jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.3 ClassifyOverlapPoints

-Classifies or filters LAS points in regions of overlapping flight lines..
+Classifies or filters LAS points in regions of overlapping flight lines.

 *Parameters*: